 Provides power, status, and authority

 Of course, being a leader in your field instinctively puts one in a position of authority.
-By being the one that others look to for knowledge, expertise and insight, you would also then become the one who others are persuaded by and who others will follow in decision-making situations.
-Producing thought leadership is viewed as the ultimate expression of authority in a B2B setting.
+When others seek you out for knowledge, expertise, and insight, they also see you as a persuasive figure and follow you in decision-making situations.
+People view producing thought leadership as the pinnacle of authority in a B2B setting.